mozilla/fxa/packages/fxa-auth-server/docs/api.md

 While the agent is waiting for the user to paste in the forgot-password code, if the user believes the email has been lost or accidentally deleted, the `/password/forgot/resend_code` API can be used to send a new copy of the same code.

 This API requires the `forgotPasswordToken` returned by the original `send_code` call (only the original browser which started the process may request a replacement message).
-It will return the same response as `send_code` did, except with a shorter `forgotPasswordTokenLifetime` indicating the remaining validity period.
+It will return the same response as `send_code` did, except with a shorter `lifetime` indicating the remaining validity period.
 If `verify_code` has been called some number of times with the same token, then `remainingAttempts` will be smaller too.

 ___Parameters___